smartdevcode/shopify_python_api/README.md

 ### Getting Started
 #### Public and Custom Apps

-1. First create a new application in the [Partners Dashboard](https://www.shopify.com/partners), and retrieve your API Key and API Secret Key.
+1. First create a new application in the [Partners Dashboard](https://partners.shopify.com/apps/new), and retreive your API Key and API Secret Key.
 1. We then need to supply these keys to the Shopify Session Class so that it knows how to authenticate.

    ```python